f/react-wait/README.md

 ## Other Implementations

-Since **use-wait** based on a very simple idea, it can be implemented on other frameworks.
+Since **react-wait** based on a very simple idea, it can be implemented on other frameworks.

 - [vue-wait](https://github.com/f/vue-wait): Multiple Process Loader Management for Vue.
 - [dom-wait](https://github.com/f/dom-wait): Multiple Process Loader Management for vanilla JavaScript.

 ## License